Sean Wilsey

-Sean Patrick Wilsey (born May 21, 1970) is the author of the memoir Oh the Glory of It All, published by Penguin in 2005.
+Sean Patrick Wilsey (born May 21, 1970) is an American author.
+He is the author of the memoir Oh the Glory of It All, published by Penguin in 2005.

 Born and raised in San Francisco, Wilsey is the son of Al Wilsey (1919–2002), a businessman, and Pat Montandon, a socialite and peace activist.
 He is the stepson of socialite and philanthropist Dede Wilsey.

 Wilsey is a former editor-at-large for McSweeney's Quarterly Concern.
 His newest book, a wide-ranging series of essays, More Curious, was published by McSweeney's in 2014.

-He is married to Daphne Beal, who is also a writer.
+He was married to Daphne Beal, now divorced, who is also a writer of the book The Land of No Right Angles.